 In the following proposition, we illustrate the fundamental role of hypersurfaces defined by a Thom--Sebastiani sum of chain polynomials.

 \begin{pro} Let $X \subset \PP(\underline{w})$ be a regularizable hypersurface inside a weighted projective space, such that there is a $\CC^*$-action on $\PP(\underline{w})$ leaving $X$ invariant and whose fixed points are isolated.
-Then $X$ is singular and there exists a smooth hypersurface in $\PP(\underline{w})$ defined by a Thom--Sebastiani sum of chain polynomials.
+Then $X$ is singular, and there exists a smooth hypersurface in $\PP(\underline{w})$ defined by a Thom--Sebastiani sum of chain polynomials.

 Conversely, if there exists a smooth hypersurface in $\PP(\underline{w})$ defined by chain polynomials, then there is a regularizable hypersurface stable under a $\CC^*$-action from $\PP(\underline{w})$ with isolated fixed points. \end{pro}

 \begin{proof} For every hypersurface $X = \left\lbrace P=0 \right\rbrace \subset \PP(\underline{w})$, denoting by $\cM$ the set of monomials of $P$, we see easily that